elliesmith135/E10a-Blender/README.md

 # E10a-Blender

+I created a man as best as I could with some special touches I added.

 This exercise will give you an opportunity to get some experience using Blender (in advance of the requirements for Project 09).

 As usual, Fork and Clone this repository.